jeremeamia/super_closure/README.md

 - **PHP 5.3.2+**
 - **PHPUnit** for tests
-- **[Composer][composer]** for consuming FunctionParser as a dependency
+- **[Composer][composer]** for including FunctionParser as a dependency

 To install SuperClosure as a dependency of your project using Composer, please add the following to your `composer.json` config file.

     {
         "require": {
-            "jeremeamia/SuperClosure": "*"
+            "jeremeamia/superclosure": "~0.8.0"
         }
     }

-Then run `php composer.phar install --install-suggests` from your project's root directory to install the SuperClosure.
+Then run Composer's install or update commands to complete installation.
+Please visit the [Composer homepage][composer] for more information about how to use Composer.

 ## Warning